One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Although MoPOP covers all things pop culture, its sweet spot is its music collection.
 At the music exhibition, you’ll find priceless artifacts from Seattle’s most famous musical acts.
 Browse through its exhibits.
 You’ll find gems like stage-worn clothes & guitars from Jimi Hendrix and demo tapes & handwritten lyrics from Kurt Cobain.
 You’ll also see memorabilia from other Seattle rock legends like Soundgarden and Pearl Jam.

 Elsewhere in the museum, check out its interesting science fiction & fantasy exhibitions.
-They exhibits include costumes, props, and models from TV shows and movies like Star Trek, Lost in Space, and Star Wars.
+The exhibits include costumes, props, and models from TV shows and movies like Star Trek, Lost in Space, and Star Wars.

 Zip downtown on the Seattle Center Monorail